100% Financing : The Complete USDA / Rural Housing Mortgage Guidelines (Plus Mortgage Rates)

 If you've never heard of the USDA loan program, you're not alone.
 It's a niche product serving a fraction of the U.S. housing market, and most banks don't offer them.

-USDA loans are the same as most other mortgages in that they don't have "crazy payback schedules" or come with prepayment penalties.
-Similar to FHA loans, USDA loans actually quite loose, as far as mortgage programs go.
+USDA loans are the same as most other mortgages in that they don't come with "crazy payback schedules" or prepayment penalties.
+Plus, they're available as a 30-year fixed rate mortgage.

-Effective October 1, 2012, USDA mortgage insurance rates are:
+Since October 1, 2012, USDA mortgage insurance rates have been :

 Summarizing The USDA / Rural Housing Mortgage Program